Go to Class

 Optionally, select Include non-solution classes to display matching items from libraries referenced in the solution.

 By default, as long as your input matches something in your solution, only solution items are displayed.
 If there are no matches for your input in the solution, JetBrains Rider starts looking for matching library types automatically.

 If the item you navigate to belongs to the current solution, JetBrains Rider opens the corresponding file in the editor and places the caret at the symbol declaration.
-If it is found in referenced libraries, JetBrains Rider decompiles the corresponding assembly and locates the symbol in the decompiled file.
+If it is in referenced libraries, JetBrains Rider navigates according to the settings defined on thepage of JetBrains Rider settings Ctrl+Alt+S.

 You can also use wildcards when specifying the name: '*' (asterisk) represents zero or more characters; '+' (plus), ':' (semicolon), '.' (dot), and '\' (backslash) separate parts of the type's fully qualified name.